Meet one of the Grads!

 The program is 64 weeks long and operates for four terms.
 It is one of the fastest ways in Canada to qualify for a commercial pilot's licence while attaining a post-secondary diploma.
 The Airline and Flight Operations Diploma program follows training standards prescribed by both Transport Canada and the aviation industry.
 It is delivered at the BCIT Aerospace and Technology Campus and at the Boundary Bay Airport.

-Applications accepted June 1st* to December 30th*
+Applications are accepted from June 1st* to January 4th.*

 *or next business day